Rhode Island Small Business Grants 2026

 Research & Development Tax Credit (Section 41)

-Federal R&D credit offsetting up to $500K/yr in payroll taxes for early-stage companies with qualifying research spend.
+Federal R&D credit offsetting up to $500K/yr in payroll taxes for early-stage companies with qualifying research spend — stackable with the RI credit above.
+See grants vs loans vs tax credits.

 SBA 504/CDC Loan Program